calliope-project/euro-calliope/docs/workflow/build-remote.md

 # Build on a cluster

 You may want to build the model on a cluster.
-While you can build euro-calliope on [any cluster that is supported by Snakemake](https://snakemake.readthedocs.io/en/v6.1.1/executing/cluster.html), our default configuration is targeted at, and tested on, ETH's Euler cluster.
+While you can build Euro-Calliope on [any cluster that is supported by Snakemake](https://snakemake.readthedocs.io/en/v6.1.1/executing/cluster.html), our default configuration is targeted at, and tested on, ETH's Euler cluster.

 ## Build